Fo Guang University: Features

 The university is the first in Taiwan to fully comply with Taiwan Environmental Impact Assessment Act standards while completing the development of a mountain slope campus.
 Begun in 1996, the project involved major changes to the slope, but every effort was made to keep the impact on the natural environment to a minimum during the construction process.
 The results of efforts at the time are already evident - eagles, monkeys, bamboo partridges, raccoons and other fauna can still be spotted on campus right now, especially the nationally protected Formosan blue magpie.

 Solar panels and wind turbines are located next to the outdoor performance arena.
 Both are still being tested for how much electricity they can supply in order to assess whether they can provide a portion of the electricity for lighting the facility.
 These two generating sources now provide spectacular lighting at night, adding considerably to the luster of the campus.

-Transportation

-The university is accessible West from Jiaoxi Station of the Taiwan Railways Administration.